heiswayi/heiswayi.nrird.com/_posts/2015-08-11-experiment-with-ai-chatbot-app-development.md

 After I had done some researches on Internet, I found one so-called the "first framework" that I can start with.
 It was called [Artificial Intelligence Markup Language (AIML)](http://www.alicebot.org/aiml.html), a standard XML format markup language for defining the responses from the chatbot.
 AIML was developed by **Richard S. Wallace** and a worldwide free software community between 1995 and 2002.
 AIML formed the basis for what was initially a highly extended [Eliza](https://en.wikipedia.org/wiki/ELIZA) called ["A.L.I.C.E."
 (Artificial Linguistic Internet Computer Entity)](https://en.wikipedia.org/wiki/Artificial_Linguistic_Internet_Computer_Entity) which won the annual [Loebner Prize Competition](https://en.wikipedia.org/wiki/Loebner_Prize) in Artificial Intelligence three times and was also the Chatterbox Challenge Champion in 2004.

-So, I had used [AIMLbot.dll](http://aimlbot.sourceforge.net/) library for my chatbot application while getting myself to learn more about the markup language structures used in AIML as published in [this paper](http://arxiv.org/ftp/arxiv/papers/1307/1307.3091.pdf).
+So, I used [AIMLbot.dll](http://aimlbot.sourceforge.net/) library for my chatbot application while getting myself to learn more about the markup language structures used in AIML as published in [this paper](http://arxiv.org/ftp/arxiv/papers/1307/1307.3091.pdf).
 AIML provided much better way of defining the knowledge database of my chatbot and made it looked more natural to call as an "artificial intelligence" chatbot.
-Below are the screenshots of my chatbot that used AIML library.
+Below are the screenshots of my chatbot that used the AIML library.

 [![WAYI v1](http://i.imgur.com/UJjTodD.png)](http://i.imgur.com/UJjTodD.png)
 _WAYI v1_